How Our Brands Choose Farmers

 Coleman Natural Hog and Poultry Farmers

-Coleman Natural works with a network of over 100 U.S. family farmers who abide by the brand’s mission to produce meat that is all natural and sourced from humanely raised animals.
+Coleman Natural works with a network of U.S. family farmers who abide by the brand’s mission to produce meat that is all natural and sourced from humanely raised animals.
 Coleman Natural hogs are raised 100% crate free on independent American Humane Certified™ farms primarily located in the Midwest.
 The brand’s no-antibiotics-ever as well as organic chickens are raised on farms across the country, from the Pacific Northwest to the Mid-Atlantic and Southeast.

 Coleman Natural farmers are required to follow strict raising protocols.
 Hog farmers must meet or exceed more than 200 science-based standards outlined by the American Humane Certified program.
 Coleman organic chicken producers raise their birds in a free-range environment and are all certified organic farms.
 Both hog and poultry operations follow the Five Freedoms, a globally accepted measure of animal care that goes beyond the basics of food, water, shelter and health to include freedom from distress and the freedom to express normal behaviors.
 Although not the easiest way to farm, high standards for animal care and quality ingredients have been a part of the company’s culture since its establishment by the Coleman family in 1875.